This post may contain affiliate links. Please read our disclosure policy.

-Peanut butter and chocolate are two of my great loves in life.
-Is it possible that this combo can actually be good for you?
+This Chocolate Peanut Butter Smoothie combines two of my great loves in life.
+Is it possible that this “peanut butter cup” type combo can actually be good for you?

-But, get ready to celebrate, because THIS Peanut Butter Cup Smoothie recipe IS a healthy real food snack.
+Get ready to celebrate, because THIS Chocolate Peanut Butter Smoothie recipe IS a healthy real food snack.
 It creates the perfect chocolatey-peanut-buttery flavor–think Peanut Butter Cup–without all the icky additives and trans fats of the actual candy.
 It’s also full of probiotics, protein, calcium, and even some antioxidants (from cocoa and honey).

 It is such a treat, especially on a warm day.
 Add a little Homemade Popcorn (the best recipe for homemade popcorn I’ve ever had by the way) and your kids will thank you for this one!

-1 tsp real vanilla (don’t be fooled by imitation vanilla–pay for the real stuff)
+- 1 teaspoon real vanilla (don’t be fooled by imitation vanilla-pay for the real stuff)

-1/4 tsp salt (I use kosher salt since even table salt has additives; do not add salt if your PB is salted)
+- 1/4 teaspoon salt (I use kosher salt since even table salt has additives; do not add salt if your PB is salted)